-- those to be measured subsequently at fair value [either through other comprehensive income (OCI) or through profit or loss], and, - those to be measured at amortized cost.
+- those to be measured subsequently at fair value through other comprehensive income (OCI), and, - those to be measured at amortized cost.

 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.